Misanthropy: Religion

 Some misanthropic views are also found in religious teachings.
-In Christianity, for example, this is associated with the sinful nature of humans and the widespread manifestation of sin in everyday life.
-Common forms of sin are discussed in terms of the seven deadly sins, such as an excessive sense of self-importance in the form of pride, strong sexual cravings constituting lust, and following greed for material possessions as well as being envious of the possessions of others.
-According to the doctrine of original sin, this flaw is found in every human being since human nature is already tainted by sin from birth by inheriting it from Adam and Eve's rebellion against God's authority.
+In Christianity, for instance, this is linked to the sinful nature of humans and the widespread manifestation of sin in everyday life.
+Common forms of sin are discussed in terms of the seven deadly sins.
+Examples are an excessive sense of self-importance in the form of pride and strong sexual cravings constituting lust.
+They also include the tendency to follow greed for material possessions as well as being envious of the possessions of others.
+According to the doctrine of original sin, this flaw is found in every human being since the doctrine states that human nature is already tainted by sin from birth by inheriting it from Adam and Eve's rebellion against God's authority.
+John Calvin's theology of total depravity has been described by some theologians as misanthropic.

 Misanthropic perspectives can also be discerned in various Buddhist teachings.
-For example, Buddha had a very negative outlook on the widespread flaws of human beings, including lust, hatred, delusion, sorrow, and despair.
+For example, Buddha had a negative outlook on the widespread flaws of human beings, including lust, hatred, delusion, sorrow, and despair.
 These flaws are identified with some form of craving or attachment (taṇhā) and cause suffering (dukkha).
 Buddhists hold that it is possible to overcome these failings in the process of achieving Buddhahood or enlightenment.
-However, this is seen as an extremely difficult and rare achievement.
-In this regard, most human beings carry these deep flaws with them throughout their life.
+However, this is seen as a difficult achievement, meaning that these failings apply to most human beings.

 However, there are also many religious teachings opposed to misanthropy, such as the emphasis on kindness and helping others.
 In Christianity, this is found in the concept of agape, which involves selfless and unconditional love in the form of compassion and a willingness to help others.
-Buddhists see the practice of loving kindness (metta) as a central aspect that implies a positive attitude of compassion toward humans and all other sentient beings.
+Buddhists see the practice of loving kindness (metta) as a central aspect that implies a positive intention of compassion and the expression of kindness toward all sentient beings.